abdallahsellem/CS-Notes/Design Patterns/Head First Design Pattern Book.md

 - You can wrap a component with any number of decorators .
 - Decorators are typically trans parent to the client of the component—that is , unless the client is relying on the component’s concrete type.
 - Decorators can res ult in m any s m all objects in our design, and overuse can be complex.

+### Chapter Four (Factory):

+factory can be implemented in two ways :
+1) make the subclasses determine which instance they want by overriding the abstract method in the super class
+2) make an complete class that return the instance i want
+3)